-James has a broad ranging international disputes and investigations practice.
-He has a particular focus on international commercial arbitration and has advised extensively on corporate, company, M&A and infrastructure arbitrations under the rules of all the major arbitral institutions, including the ICC, LCIA and UNCITRAL.
+James has a broad ranging international disputes practice.
+He has a particular focus on international commercial arbitration and has advised extensively on corporate, company, M&A, IEN and infrastructure arbitrations under the rules of all the major arbitral institutions, including the ICC, LCIA and UNCITRAL.

-James’ disputes practice includes advising clients on contentious tax disputes, frequently with an international element.
+James also advises clients in relation to significant, cross-border and domestic litigation, and has advised on many contentious tax disputes, frequently with an international element.

 - An Eastern European state-owned energy company in a high value dispute, subject to UNCITRAL arbitration, between its wholly-owned subsidiary and a US contractor in relation to a turnkey contract for the repowering of two major power plants.

 - ForteBank, Kazakh’s largest bank, in an ICC arbitration concerned with a $600m banking fraud in Eastern Europe and related international enforcement proceedings.

 - A corporate in an LMAA arbitration against a shipyard concerning the wrongful termination of a contract to build a mega yacht.

 - An Asian state in relation to enforcement before the courts of a multi-US$ billion arbitration Award.

 - A major German manufacturing company in defending claims brought before the courts of a European state relating to a historic strategic alliance.